paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 The expected time to failure is derived as $E\left\lbrack T \right\rbrack = 1/\lambda$, which allows for a simple conversion between the failure rate and MTTF/MTBF.
 The standard deviation of $T$ is equal to its mean value.

 The Exponential time-to-failure model can also be derived from a homogeneous Poisson process for failure occurrence, assuming a constant failure rate.
-The constant failure rate assumption can be dropped by referring to a non-homogeneous Poisson process to model the occurrence of failures in time, which is not consistent with the Exponential distribution anymore, see e.g.** \[BR7\]**.
+The constant failure rate assumption can be dropped by referring to a non-homogeneous Poisson process to model the occurrence of failures in time, which is not consistent with the Exponential distribution anymore, see e.g. {cite:t}`method-NUREG-CR-6823-SAND2003-3348P`.
 Another important assumption of the Poisson process (homogeneous or non-homogeneous) is the implied independence between individual events.
 This assumption must be questioned if multiple failures during a relatively short time interval may be triggered by potential common-cause effects.

 (method_6_4_2_2)=
 #### The Weibull distribution for non-constant failure rates